isc-projects/stork/doc/devel.rst

 There are other Rake tasks for running preconfigured agents in Docker containers.
 They are exposed to the host on specific ports.

-When these agents are added as machines in the ``Stork Server`` UI, both a localhost address and a port specific to a given container must be specified.
+When these agents are added as machines in the Stork server UI, both a localhost address and a port specific to a given container must be specified.
 The list of containers can be found in the :ref:`docker_containers_for_development` section.